Skip to content

 Step 2: Taking Nandroid Backup

 NANDroid backup is a type of application that can take a backup of your Android device and restore it in a real quick time.
 There are many ways of taking a Nandroid Backup.
-One of the simplest ways for taking Nandroid backup of your device is to take backup with the help of Custom Recoveries.
+One of the simplest ways to take a Nandroid backup of your device is to take a backup with the help of Custom Recoveries.
 There are 2 types of Custom Recoveries: TWRP and CWM.
 We will explain the process of taking Nandroid Backup through both recoveries.

 Taking Nandroid Backup with TWRP